Understanding Microclimates

 When planting a single plant or tree, it’s important to think about the possible positions and the microclimates of each position.
 The position will greatly affect how well the plant will grow and can even be the difference in surviving or not.

-Soil Quality-Dig a hole and see if the soil type, for example sand, clay or composted material.
+Soil Quality.
+Dig a hole and see if the soil type is, for example, mostly sand, clay or composted material.

 1. It’s interesting to think how a frangipani in a good position in a cold climate can grow as well as frangipani in the tropcis.